christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Also, Caesar, Kaiser (German for Caesar), Kesar or Kaysar (Persian for Caesar), Kaisar (Ancient Greek for Caesar), Tsar (Russian for Caesar) and Khazar are not just phonetic coincidences.
 It all ties back to the Divine Julius cult.

 'Gaius' in the name Gaius Julius Caesar refers to his tribal affiliation in the Gallian (Gauls (Galli = Celt in Latin)) tribe.
-As explained in Chapter 1, Julius Caesar was a title, so Gaius Julius Caesar could conceivably translate to: Khazarian Jew of the Celtic tribe.
+As explained in Chapter 1, Julius Caesar was a title, so Gaius Julius Caesar could conceivably translate to: King Jew of the Celtic tribe Galli.

+Galata in Classical Anatolia was settled by the Gauls.
+Galatia bordered by the Bosphorus, and Julius Caesar/Asander was king of this region.
+The king of Galatia was Asander's brother-in-law Amyntas of Galatia who ruled an area that streched into India under the alias Amyntas Nikator.

+Suetonius, in 'Divus Julius' (84.:1) states that there were an inordinate amount of jews at Julius Caesars funeral and they even burned their jewellery in mourning.
+Josephus also frequently mentions the benefits conferred to jews by Julius Caesar (Anti.
+Jud. xiv.
+14, 15, 16).

+Records show that the Gauls in Galatia were Druid and they worshiped a deity called Esus/Hesus/Iesus.
+This is another piece of evidence that shows Julius Caesar (I-Zeus) was a Celtic deified king.

 This is why several descendants of Roman aristocrats described themselves as 'jewish' despite being ethnically Celtic Gauls or Aryan Sarmatians.
-For example, Ptolemy (Alexander) bar Menneus/Ptolemy X Alexander I (Simon Boethus) played the role of judaen high priest.
-Mark Antony played the role of King Herod.
-Izates of Monobazus (Jesus ben Gamala/Gamaliel aka Jesus ben Sapphias) and Amyntas Nikator aka Amyntas of Galatia (Jesus ben Fabus) played the role of rabbis.
-Philo of Alexandria was 'Philo the Jew', her brother-husband Tiberius Julius Alexander identified as Jewish, etc. "Jewish" at the time meant Celtic Druid of the Iudii or Iudaei tribe.
+For example, Ptolemy (Alexander) bar Menneus/Ptolemy X Alexander I (Simon Boethus) played the role of judaen high priest, Mark Antony played the role of King Herod.
+Izates of Monobazus (Jesus ben Gamala/Gamaliel aka Jesus ben Sapphias) and Amyntas Nikator aka Amyntas of Galatia (Jesus ben Fabus) played the role of rabbis, Tiberius Gemellus who was a grandson of Emperor Tiberius and a cousin of Emperor Caligula was rabbi Gamaliel/St. Gamaliel, Aquila of Sinope aka Onkelos who was a nephew of emperor Hadrian, Titus Flavian Clemens who was a cousin of the emperor Domitian aka 'Clement of Rome' was Ketia bar Shalom, Rabbi Meir who was the grandson of emperor Nero, Philo of Alexandria was 'Philo the Jew', her brother-husband Tiberius Julius Alexander identified as Jewish, etc. 'Jew' at the time meant Celtic Druid of the Iudii or Iudaei tribe.

 #### 2.2.3 Modern Judaism

 The area of modern israel was wiped out multiple times.
 Modern jews are a hodgepodge of ethnicities who survided the Bar Kokhba revolt of 132–136 CE.
 Also, the religion of Modern judaism is a recent invention.
 Judaism is not the Torah (Old Testament), and has not been for a long time.
 The Talmud was completed after the New Testament and this is what modern jews follow.
 Essentially, jews follow the program that Rabbi Akiva and his students created.\

 ### Chapter 3: The Origins of Zoroastrianism

 Hippolytos (or: Hippolytus) was a Christian author who speaks of a legend involving the meeting of Pythagoras and Zoroaster of Persia.
 Aristoxenos, who was a student of Aristotle, wrote the same thing.
 Druidism was invented by Pythagoras or his teacher Abaris the Hyperborean [^27].
 Vedism is the eastern branch of Druidism [^28].

-Did Cyrus the Great aka Koroush Kabir (Koroush = "lord of the sun", "kabi = great.
+Did Cyrus the Great aka Koroush Kabir (Koroush = 'lord of the sun, kabi = 'great'.
 Cyrus translates to Kurosh in ancient Persian) hire Pythagoras to create an imperial cult?
 Druidism, Judaism, Vedism, and Zoroastrianism all have similar themes.

 Zoroastrianism is clearly a slave morality.
 All the troubling aspects of christianity originate in Zoroastrianism: monotheistic deity that judges you when you die, eternal hell, universalism, sin/salvation, confession of sins, self-deification to weaponize/empower the lowest castes.
 Zoroastrianism also has a religious commandment called 'Xwedodah' that commands Zoroastrians to marry and procreate with their siblings, with punishment for not doing so!